Quantifying quantum speedups: improved classical simulation from tighter magic monotones: Introduction

 \subsection{Summary of results}

-In this paper, we present three new classical simulation algorithms (overviewed in Table~\ref{table:simulators})} which we call the \emph{dyadic frame}, the \emph{\jrs{mixed-state} stabilizer rank} and the \emph{constrained path} simulators.
+In this paper, we present three new classical simulation algorithms (overviewed in Table~\ref{table:simulators})} which we call the \emph{dyadic frame}, the \emph{\jrs{density-operator} stabilizer rank} and the \emph{constrained path} simulators.
 The algorithms allow classical simulation of general noisy stabilizer circuits with mixed magic-state inputs, providing a significant extension of the capabilities of previous approaches, and revealing connections between stabilizer rank and quasiprobability-based simulation.
-The dyadic frame and constrained path simulators produce additive precision estimates of Born rule probabilities \jrs{and Pauli observables}, while the \jrs{mixed-state} stabilizer rank simulator approximately samples from the quantum circuit's measurement outcome distribution.
+The dyadic frame and constrained path simulators produce additive precision estimates of Born rule probabilities \jrs{and Pauli observables}, while the \jrs{density-operator} stabilizer rank simulator approximately samples from the quantum circuit's measurement outcome distribution.
 Our first two simulators trade off quantum computational resources for additional runtime of classical simulation.
 The constrained path simulator, on the other hand, is always efficient in runtime, instead reducing in accuracy as the simulated quantum circuits increase in magic.

 Our dyadic frame simulator is a new state-of-the-art quasiprobability simulator for qubits.
 Instead of sampling from stabilizer states or phase-point operators, we sample from objects we call stabilizer dyads.
 We show the corresponding resource monotone is smaller than the robustness of magic, leading to faster simulation runtimes.
-This performance gap can be exponentially large: for instance, for $n$ copies of a $T$ state the dyadic simulator has a runtime $\mathcal{O}(4^{0.228443 n})$, whereas for simulators based on the robustness of magic~\cite{Howard17robustness,Seddon19} the runtime is lower bounded by $\Omega(4^{0.271553 n})$.
+This can lead to a significantly improved exponent in the exponential scaling of the simulator's performance: for instance, for $n$ copies of a $T$ state the dyadic simulator has a runtime $\mathcal{O}(4^{0.228443 n})$, whereas for simulators based on the robustness of magic~\cite{Howard17robustness,Seddon19} the runtime is lower bounded by $\Omega(4^{0.271553 n})$.

 Our stabilizer rank simulator is a new state-of-the-art simulator for sampling from qubit-based quantum circuits with three key technical contributions.
 First, our work generalizes the stabilizer rank simulator of Refs.~\cite{bravyi2016improved,bravyi2018simulation} from pure states to general mixed states.
 This allows our classical simulator to operate in and be directly comparable to more experimentally relevant regimes, where the input magic states are noisy.
 The natural generalization to mixed states produces a simulator with a probabilistic runtime.
 Second, we show this runtime can be made deterministic for an important subset of magic states.
 Third, we substantially improve runtimes by exploiting tighter proof techniques available in the density operator picture.
 Remarkably, this density operator technique is applicable and advantageous even when simulating pure states.